drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 sum(n ** 2 for n in range(11))
 ```

-Finally we can compute conditionally sums by only summing over elements that
+Finally you can compute conditionally sums by only summing over elements that
 meet a given condition using the following:

 ```python